 Foundation repair experts drive steel piles deep into the soil under your house.
 They transfer the weight of the home to the piles supported by the strength of load-bearing soil or bedrock.
-Piles provide permanent stabilization for your home.
+Piles provide permanent support for your home.
 They can also restore leveling for homes that have suffered foundation damage and need repair.

 What Do Piles Do?